Yarranabbe

 The first house went up in 1834.
 Most are still here.

-Buildings & estates — a closer index
+Buildings & estates: a closer index

 IV · The Residents

 Few residents.
-Many quietly remembered.
+Many remembered.

-For an address of fewer than four thousand residents, Yarranabbe has produced, or harboured, an unusually broad cross-section of the twentieth-century Australian imagination.
+For an address of fewer than four thousand residents, Yarranabbe has produced or harboured an unusually broad cross-section of the twentieth-century Australian imagination.
 Dorothea Mackellar, who gave the country the poem it quotes most often, lived at Cintra from 1933 until her death in 1968.
 Sir Charles Kingsford Smith, the first aviator to cross the Pacific, took a house on Greenoaks Avenue in the 1930s.

 Streets